SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Support for Full Course Yellow rules in the Assistants
   3. More (configurable) verbosity for the Spotter, for example earlier announcements of cars approaching from behind (depending on the distance of the car behind)
   4. Simulation and information by the Race Strategist of the position and situation (traffic density, backmarkers in front, etc.), when coming back on the track after a pitstop
-  5. Information by the Spotter about track cuts and penalties issued by rece control
+  5. Information by the Spotter about track cuts and penalties issued by race control
   6. General detection of tyre pressure loss, either sudden or over time, by the Race Engineer

 #### Setup Advisor